synoa/synoa.github.io/documentation/git/workflow.md

 ### Create the release branch

 The **release** branch has to be created if it doesn't exist yet.
 If there is a **release** branch already, you can skip this section.
-If not, create the branch:

 ```
 git checkout -b release master